patrykwoz/idealog-fullstack/README.md

-# IdeaLog API Project
+# IdeaLog Project
-**IdeaL**og  is an application designed to capture, track, and organize research ideas, experiments, and projects.
+**Idea**Log  is an application designed to capture, track, and organize research ideas, experiments, and projects.
 It provides users with a platform to build relationships between various objects such as ideas, papers, experiments, and sketches.
 The goal is to create a comprehensive knowledge graph of interconnected ideas and resources.

 ## Technology Stack and Features